brineylab/abutils/docs/source/tools/clustering.rst

 clustering
 =====================

-The primary clustering function is :function:`abutils.tl.cluster`, which can cluster sequences using CD-HIT_, VSEARCH_, or MMseqs2_.
+The primary clustering function is `abutils.tl.cluster`, which can cluster sequences using CD-HIT_, VSEARCH_, or MMseqs2_.
 The function returns a :class:`abutils.tl.Clusters` object, which contains the clustering results as one or more :class:`abutils.tl.Cluster` objects.